 Although, I did adore the little role with Lee Jong Suk.
 I mean, I’m just captivated by everything that actor does.
 He has a good ability to make each of his characters different from the last.
 Part of me wishes his role in this series was larger.

 Hyun Bin and Ha Ji Won were perfect for their roles and no one can convince me otherwise.
-I mean, not only did they have to play their own character, but they had to play each other during the body swap.
+Not only did they have to play their own character, but they had to play each other during the body swap.
 The reason I was so impressed is because both Hyun Bin and Ha Ji Won had each other’s character’s mannerisms and ways of speech down pat.
 It was never hard trying to figure out who was who.
 A++

 I feel the story about Joo Won’s accident was a bit rushed.
 I would have loved to see how the fire broke out and how Joo Won ended up in the elevator in the first place.
 This is mostly because I crave details, so it’s not that it detracted from the actual story.
 In k-drama land, sometimes there is no winning over the mother.
 Unfortunately, even after Ra Im has 3 beautiful children with Joo Won, there is still no light at the end of the tunnel when it comes to his mother.
 She obviously didn’t approve of the marriage.
 Also, the grandfather said he wouldn’t approve of the marriage until his daughter approved of it.
 So, in the end, they had no one’s approval, and that kind of sucked.
 No, it really sucked.